atsoc1993/Example-of-Scalable-Contract-Logic-for-Potential-AVM-Fee-Changes/README.md

 - Refund the user through a payment inner transaction with this amount.

-*Note: If you absolutely *must* hardcode transaction fees for whatever reason, use the global min_fee op, don’t hardcode 1000 for fee amounts although this is the fee for all inner transactions!*
+*Note: If you absolutely *must* hardcode inner transaction fees for whatever reason, use the global min_fee op, don’t hardcode 1000 for fee amounts although this is the fee for all inner transactions!*

 ## For Front-ends (in respect to transaction fees) See file # 2:
 - Take advantage of max_fee (not extra fee) parameter available in send methods on application clients , it will deduct only the necessary amount of Algo from the users balance for transaction fees,